derobins/MACSio/doc/macsio_using.rst

 --parallel_file_mode : ``--parallel_file_mode %s %d [MIF 4]``
     Specify the parallel file mode.
 There are several choices.
 Not all parallel modes are supported by all plugins.
-Use 'MIF' for Multiple Independent File mode and then also specify the number of files.
-Or, use 'MIFFPP' for MIF mode and one file per processor and where macsio uses known processor count.
+Use 'MIF' for Multiple Independent File (MIF_) mode and then also specify the number of files.
+Or, use 'MIFFPP' for MIF_ mode and one file per processor and where macsio uses known processor count.
-    Use 'MIFOPT' for MIF mode and let MACSio_ determine an *optimum* file count based on heuristics.
+    Use 'MIFOPT' for MIF_ mode and let MACSio_ determine an *optimum* file count based on heuristics.
 Use 'SIF' for SIngle shared File mode.
-If you also give a file count for SIF mode, then MACSio_ will perform a sort of hybrid combination of MIF and SIF modes.
-It will produce the specified number of files by grouping ranks in the the same way MIF does, but I/O within each group will be to a single, shared file using SIF mode and a subsetted communicator.
+If you also give a file count for SIF mode, then MACSio_ will perform a sort of hybrid combination of MIF_ and SIF modes.
+It will produce the specified number of files by grouping ranks in the the same way MIF_ does, but I/O within each group will be to a single, shared file using SIF mode and a subsetted communicator.
 When using SIF parallel mode, be sure you are running on a true parallel file system (e.g. GPFS or Lustre).